Endangerment of orangutans: Deforestation

 By 1985, the annual rate of deforestation in Kalimantan, where majority of the orangutan population habituates, was 180,000 hectares.
 This rate of deforestation then further increased between the late 1980s and 2000, with the amount of land being logged annually increasing by 44% between 1997 and 2000 alone.
 In the 2000s, the rate decreased slightly; however, by 2007, the annual deforestation rate had reached 1.3 million hectares.
 In 2006, Indonesia overtook Malaysia as the world's largest palm oil exporter, having exported over 20.9 million tonnes of palm oil.
-Presently, only 50% of the original forest cover remains in Borneo.
-It is expected that by 2020, this forest cover will reduce to 24% if production rates continue.
+By 2007, only 50% of the original forest cover remained in Borneo.
+It was expected that by 2020, this forest cover would be reduced to 24% if production rates continued.
 As orangutans cannot survive outside forest areas, the extremely high rate of deforestation has caused the population to decrease significantly, resulting in the conservation status of critically endangered.

 Deforestation is also occurring as a result of fires that wipe out large amounts of land and subsequently orangutan populations.
 Fires are set on purpose by palm oil companies in peat swamp forests.
 As a result of these fires, orangutans in these habitats will often die amidst the fire.
 If they survive, they will either be left to starve without a habitat, or flee, leaving them without a habitat and at risk of capture from residents, who will either kill them for meat, keep them as pets or sell them on the black market to wealthier counties.